Variational approximate penalized credible regions for Bayesian grouped regression: Theoretical justification

 Our required results in this section hold under the following initialization of the CAVI algorithm, which we denote by ($\#$): \begin{itemize} \item $m_{b_g}^{(0)}$: $0 \le \liminf_{g} m_{b_g}^{(0)} \le \limsup_{g} m_{b_g}^{(0)} < B < \infty$ and $1/\tau = O_p(\sqrt{a_n^{(0)}})$. \item $\vmu_\vbeta^{(0)}$: $\lVert \vmu_\vbeta^{(0)} - \widehat{\vbeta}_{LS} \rVert^2 = o_p( n/ (a_n^{(0)} p_n))$, where $\widehat{\vbeta}_{LS} = (\mX_n^\top \mX_n)^{-1} \mX_n^\top \vy$. \item $\mSigma_\vbeta^{(0)}$: $R_{\min; n} \le \min\text{eigen} \{ \mSigma_\vbeta^{(0) \; -1} \} \le \max\text{eigen} \{ \mSigma_\vbeta^{(0) \; -1} \} \le R_{\max; n}$, where $R_{\min; n}$ and $R_{\max; n}$ are deterministic sequences such that $R_{\min; n} = \Omega ( a_n^\star b_n p_n )$. \item $m_{1/\sigma^2}^{(0)} = (n - p) / \lVert \vy - \mX_n \widehat{\vbeta}_{LS} \rVert^2 + \xi_n$, where $\xi_n = O_p(1)$. \end{itemize} Our first result establishes the parameter consistency and variable-selection consistency of our CAVI estimator. \begin{theorem} Assume (B1) to (B5) holds.
 Under the initialization (\#), the estimator $\widetilde{\vbeta}_{CAVI}^{(t)}$ is parameter-consistent for $\vbeta^0$ for all $t \ge 2$.
 In particular, the order of stochastic convergence is:

 Moreover, $\widetilde{\vbeta}_{CAVI}^{(t)}$ is variable selection consistent for $\vbeta^0$ for all $t \ge 2$, i.e., $\bP \{ \sA_{CAVI}^{(t)} = \sA^0 \} \rightarrow 1$. \begin{proof} We provide an outline of our proof.
 First in Lemma 7 of supplementary section E, we show that $1/m_{1/\sigma^2}^{(t)}$ is a consistent estimator for $\sigma^2$, $\max_g m_{b_g}^{(t)}/\tau = O_p (\sqrt{a_n^{(0)}} ) = o_p(\sqrt{n})$.
 Next, we point out that $\vmu_{\vbeta}^{(t)}$ and $\mSigma^{(t)}$ satisfy the same conditions as generic posterior expectation and posterior covariance as defined in supplementary section B. Hence, $\widetilde{\vbeta}_{CAVI}^{(t)}$ may be considered a generic penalized credible region estimator.
 Finally, we quote Lemma 2 in supplementary section B and Lemma 6 in supplementary section C which states that the generic grouped penalized credible region estimator is both parameter-consistent and variable selection-consistent.
 Refer to supplementary sections B to E for details. \end{proof} \end{theorem} From Theorem \ref{MFVBParameterVariableConsistency}, we recommend running at least $2$ cycles to ensure that the resulting estimate is both parameter-consistent and variable selection-consistent.
-The next result describes the asymptotic improvement in estimator accuracy between successive CAVI cycles. \begin{theorem} Assume (B1) to (B5) holds.
+The next result describes the asymptotic improvement in estimator accuracy between successive CAVI cycles.
+Note that the exact stochastic convergence rate depends on the deterministic sequence $a_n^\star$ which bounds the convergence rate of the minimum true signal strength. \begin{theorem} Assume (B1) to (B5) holds.
 Under the initialization (\#), for any $t \ge 2$, we have

 \begin{proof} This result follows from Theorem \ref{MFVBParameterVariableConsistency} and the fact that $a_n^{(t+1)}/a_n \xrightarrow{\bP^\star} 0$.
 Refer to supplementary section E for details. \end{proof} \end{theorem} The preceding theorem implies that, provided sufficient computational resources are available to run at least two cycles, running additional CAVI iterations yield asymptotic improvement in estimation accuracy.
 This provides further justification to run at least two CAVI cycles.